Fixed anvil temperature hypothesis: Models

 The fixed anvil temperature hypothesis was initially formulated by Hartmann and Larson 2002 in the context of the NCAR/PSU MM5 climate model but the stability of top cloud temperatures was already observed in a one-dimensional model by Hansen et al. 1981.
 It has also been recovered, with limitations, in climate models and in numerous general circulation models.
 However, some have recovered a dependence on cloud size and on relative humidity or that the fixed anvil temperature is more properly expressed as anvil temperature changing more slowly than surface temperature.
 Climate models also simulate an increase in cloud top height and some radiative-convective models apply it to the outflow of tropical cyclones.

 The fixed anvil temperature hypothesis has also been obtained in simulations of exoplanet climates.
 At very high CO_{2} concentrations approaching a runaway greenhouse however, other physical effects pertaining to cloud opacity may take over and dominate the fixed anvil temperature as surface temperatures reach extreme levels.

 Observations

 The fixed anvil temperature hypothesis has been backed by observational studies for large clouds.
 Smaller clouds however have no stable temperature and there are temperature fluctuations of about 5 C-change which may relate to processes involving the Brewer-Dobson circulation.
 Xu et al. 2007 found that cloud temperatures are more stable for clouds with sizes exceeding 150 km.
 The ascent of cloud top height with warming is also supported by observations.
+Analyses of convection changes during the El Niño-Southern Oscillation cycle support the hypothesis, stipulating that a moister middle troposphere offsets the effects of less favourable thermodynamics during El Niño.